vanHeemstraSystems/web-server-management/README.md

 Bookmark https://hasura.io/learn/graphql/hasura/introduction/?pg=oss-console&plcmt=onboarding-checklist

-### Define the Schema in Postgres for Our Map Management Service
+### Define the Schema in Postgres for Our Plot Management Service

 The schema of our plot management service is based on Plotly and should follow a nesting alike below: